 In a clinical trial,

-people with CAD taking XARELTO® 2.5 mg twice daily, in combination with low-dose aspirin once daily, did not have a heart attack or stroke, or die from a cardiovascular event.*
+almost 96% of the people did not have a heart attack or stroke, or die from a cardiovascular event.‡

-*The rate of the first event like a stroke, heart attack, or cardiovascular death was 4.2% for people taking XARELTO® plus aspirin vs 5.6% for aspirin alone.
+‡The rate of the first event like a stroke, heart attack, or cardiovascular death was 4.2% for people taking XARELTO® plus low-dose aspirin vs 5.6% for low-dose aspirin alone.
 Patients were followed for an average of 23 months.

 Remember, all blood thinners come with a risk of bleeding.
-Around 3% of people taking XARELTO® 2.5 mg twice daily in combination with low-dose aspirin experienced a major bleeding event, such as bleeding into the brain.
-That represents about a 1% increase in bleeding versus people taking only low-dose aspirin.
+Around 3% of people taking XARELTO® 2.5 mg twice daily in combination with low-dose aspirin experienced a major bleeding event, such as bleeding into the brain, compared to around 2% of people taking low-dose aspirin alone.